• Home

 7. Consequences of Non-Compliance

 • Penalties: Outline any penalties for unauthorized painting or failure to maintain the paint, including potential charges for repairs.
+Clear terms here prevent landlord-tenant disputes and escalation to small claims court.

 Do Landlords Have to Paint Between Tenants?